"and what a fabulous concert, so much enjoyed by everyone, some said it was our best concert ever"

 Eleanor’s artistic development has been supported by awards from the Tillett Trust, the Ambache Charitable Trust, PRS Foundation for New Music, Ralph Vaughan Williams Trust, Help Musicians UK, the Park Lane Group, Sound and Music and a Wingate Scholarship.
 A key influence in Eleanor’s life is the American jazz harpist, composer and conductor Deborah Henson-Conant.
 Since their first collaboration in 2010, generously supported by Camac Harps, Eleanor and Deborah have worked together in New Orleans (where Eleanor performed Deborah’s concerto Soñando en Español with the Louisiana Philharmonic Orchestra), Sydney and Hong Kong.

-Collaborations and cross genre projects have always been important to Eleanor, who started her own record label and production company ‘Arts in Fusion’ when she was in her early twenties.
-On this label she has released 6 discs and furthermore she has recorded for Champs Hill Records and Naxos, Signum Classics, Guitar Classics, Nonesuch Records, Toccata Classics and Decca Classical.
-Recent collaborations include many concerts with the Harborough Collective and the Orchestra of the Swan, both under the musical direction of violinist David Le Page.
-Eleanor’s ‘Aquilae Duo’ with Lisa has stood the test of time and as they celebrate their ten year anniversary as a duo, they are thrilled to be tutoring their first chamber music course together at MusicFest Aberystwyth 2019.
+Collaborations and cross genre projects have always been Eleanor's life-blood.
+She started her own record label and production company ‘Arts in Fusion’ when she was in her early twenties and has released 6 discs on this label.
+Furthermore, she has recorded for Champs Hill Records and Naxos, Signum Classics, Guitar Classics, Nonesuch Records, Toccata Classics and Decca Classical.
+Recent collaborations include concerts with the Harborough Collective and the Orchestra of the Swan, both under the musical direction of violinist David Le Page.
+Eleanor’s ‘Aquilae Duo’ with Lisa has stood the test of time and they celebrated their 15th year as a duo with concerts and tutoring a course at MusicFest Aberystwyth 2024.

 To download Eleanor's official biography as a Word file or PDF, please visit the Press Pack page.
 Email Eleanor for updates or editing.